 Getting to the start of W Trek, Torres del Paine Patagonia

-To get to the park from Puerto Natales, you can either rent a car or go by bys.
+2. Then you need to get to Laguna Amarga.
+Laguna Amarga is the park’s headquarter and this is where you buy your entrance ticket (21000 Chilean Pesos – high season).
+From Puerto Natales, you can either rent a car or go by bus to Laguna Amarga.
 Buses leave from Puerto Natales to Torres del Paine National Park at 7 am and 2:30pm and it takes about 2.5 hours.
-They’ll drop you off at Laguna Amarga park headquarter so you can buy your entrance ticket (21000 Chilean Pesos – high season).

-1. If you’re going East – West: Take a shuttle to Hosteria Las Torres (or Torres Central Campground).
+- If you’re going East – West: You’ll be visiting the Towers at the start of your trek.
+This is what we did (read our W Trek experience).
+Take a shuttle to Hosteria Las Torres (or Torres Central Campground).
 This will cost you 2000 Chilean pesos.
 After getting your entrance ticket, ask someone where the shuttle is.
-Instead of shuttle, you can choose to walk this route, but you’ll be walking by the dusty road… and why?
+Instead of shuttle, you can choose to walk this stretch, but you’ll be walking along a dusty road… and why?

-2. If you’re going West – East: Jump back on the big bus you came in and it’ll take you to Pudeto.
+- If you’re going West – East: You’ll be visiting the Towers at the end of your trek.
+Jump back on the big bus you came in after you pay the entrance fee, and it’ll take you to Pudeto.
 From here, you’ll get on the catamaran (18000 Chilean Pesos) that will take you to Paine Grande where you’ll start the trek.

 What is the High Season in Torres del Paine like?